Scott and Walter welcome you to EFLshorts.

-Part one in a trilogy of stories by Scott Lauder and Walter McGregor, published by Helbling Languages (2015).
+By Scott Lauder and Walter McGregor, published by Helbling Languages (2015).
 When three teenagers uncover a story that threatens the career of the British Prime Minister, Morrow, a British secret service agent, must make a decision: do the right thing and die, or do nothing and live.
 The artwork for our new story is by the fabulous Arianna Vairo.

-Which is your favourite story?
+Which is your favourite EFLshorts story?

 Teachers, please feel free to use any or all of the stories and activities on this blog for your classes.
 Please note, however, that no user of this site may make use of the site’s content for commercial purposes.
 Users wishing to use the site for reasons other than for private reading and/or educational purposes are requested to obtain the express prior written permission of the site.
 Please also note that users expressly agree that use of the site or any of the materials contained therein is at the user’s own discretion and entirely at the user’s own risk.